Doubly-Robust Estimation of Counterfactual Policy Mean Embeddings: Numerical experiments

-\paragraph{Sampling: }We also perform an experiment in which we generate samples from Algorithm \ref{alg:counterfactual-sampling} with both the plug-in and DR estimators of the CPME under multiple scenarios in which we vary the design of the logging policy (uniform and logistic) and the outcome function (quadratic and sinusoidal) - see Appendix \ref{appendix:experiment_details}.
-In Figure \ref{fig:logistic_nonlinear_herding} we illustrate an example of the outcome distribution from the logged samples, the oracle counterfactual outcome distribution and the empirical distribution obtained from two kernel herding algorithms.
-We provide in Appendix \ref{appendix:experiment_details} tables with MMD and Wasserstein distances of the counterfactual samples and oracles samples (generated from the synthetic environment).
+We also perform an experiment in which we generate samples from Algorithm \ref{alg:counterfactual-sampling} with both the plug-in and DR estimators of the CPME under multiple scenarios in which we vary the design of the logging policy (uniform and logistic) and the outcome function (quadratic and sinusoidal) - see Appendix \ref{appendix:experiment_details}.
+In Figure \ref{fig:logistic_nonlinear_herding} we illustrate an example of the outcome distribution from logged samples, the oracle counterfactual outcome distribution and the empirical distribution obtained from two kernel herding algorithms.
+Appendix~\ref{appendix:experiment_details} reports MMD and Wasserstein distances between the counterfactual and oracle distributions, illustrating that the DR variant generally attains lower distances in our synthetic setting.